SupaRich/hello-world/README.md

 # hello-world

-In the time of covid19 i am learning to code and use github.
+In the time of covid19 I am learning to code and use github.